Sven Lokrantz: Recognition and public image

 A school in the Los Angeles Unified School District, the Sven Lokrantz Special Education Center, bears his name and was designed by Sidney Eisenshtat in 1961.

+Dr. Gunnar Dahl noted that children in Los Angeles had the highest standard of dental health in the United States.
+He attributed this primarily to the child health organization founded by Lokrantz, a model that was subsequently adopted nationwide.

 Lokrantz was honored as a Knight of the Royal Order of the Polar Star.

 Personal life

 Lokrantz's wife, Carolina Winston, was the granddaughter of James Brown Winston, the first medical officer of the City of Los Angeles.
 They married in 1923 and had a son, Sven Lokrantz Jr.

+Lokrantz suffered from incurable heart disease, characterized by an enlarged heart.

 Death

 Lokrantz died in Los Angeles on March 11, 1940, at the age of 47.
-He was laid to rest at the Holy Cross Cemetery, Culver City.